The Risks of a HECM Reverse Mortgage

 I’ve written at length about the advantages of a HECM so it’s only fair that I write today about the risks of a Reverse Mortgage as well.

 Few people love Reverse Mortgages as much as I do but that doesn’t mean I’m blind to the aspects of the loan that could potentially cause harm.
 As I meet with my clients I try to help them understand these risks so we know that what they are doing really is the right thing for them.

 Most of the dangers of a Reverse Mortgage revolve around the unknown.
-Questions such as how long will I live, will the Real Estate Market in Utah remain stable, will my family always live in Southern Utah, etc. There are an endless number of questions about tomorrow that we won’t know the answer for until tomorrow.
+Questions such as how long will I live, will the Real Estate Market in Utah remain stable, will my family always live in Southern Utah, etc. There is an endless number of questions about tomorrow that we won’t know the answer to until tomorrow.
 This issue of variability is what causes the major concerns with Reverse Mortgages.